fxm90/dev-notes/README.md

     })
 ```

-it's more efficient to write
+it is more efficient to write:

 ```swift
 for scooter in scooterList where !scooter.isBatteryEmpty {